 Join the Linux Academy community slack for chat here: https://linuxacademy-community-slack.herokuapp.com/ and join the #linux channel for help.

 This course will help to prepare you for the Linux+ and Linux Professional Institute Level 1 Certification Exam 1.
 We will cover all of the objectives as listed on the http://www.lpi.org site for this exam.
-You will learn how to administer users, navigate Linux filesystems, manage processes, start services, use remote network shares and more throughout this course.
-Using our practice servers, exercises and Live Labs, you will gain all the experience you need to be successful on this first part of your journey to the Linux+ and LPIC-1 certification.
+You will learn how to administer users, navigate Linux filesystems, manage processes, start services, use remote network shares, and more throughout this course.
+Using our practice servers, exercises and Hands-on Labs, you will gain all the experience you need to be successful on this first part of your journey to the Linux+ and LPIC-1 certification.

 NOTE: This course is current for 2017 Objectives as listed on the http://lpi.org site and covers the following topics in detail:

 In this short course, we will take a look at Vim, the improved editor.
 Learn how to use the keyboard to work with your text documents, complete searches, replace text and format them.
 We also show you how to branch out from Vim to run commands, capture output into the current buffer, manage your buffers and move between them and more!

 Although Jenkins is a complex topic that we cover in depth elsewhere on the site, this course will give you a quick introduction and provide just enough information for you to build your own Jenkins server and get started using it to perform remote builds and management.

 This course examines common issues with GRUB, including making configuration changes to Legacy GRUB and GRUB2, chainloading in GRUB2 and using the GRUB2 CLI to boot Linux.

 Both BIOS and EFI-based systems are discussed, and the caveats of using GRUB with MBR devices or BIOS-based hardware is examined in detail.